How To Know If Bidders Are Real Or Fake?

 Shill Bidding can happen in several different ways in all types of auctions – for example, in the case of an online auction, this could be someone creating a second account for the purpose of bidding on their own items to increase the selling price.
 It could also be a seller asking their friends or family to bid on the item to help increase the price.
 This type of behavior is heavily frowned upon in the auction industry – and although it has a bad rap people are still engaging in this type of poor behavior.
 It is difficult to enforce rules & consequences to help prevent these types of “fake biddings” from taking place.
 Online auctions are generally where shill bidding is most prevalent being that it’s easier to conceal your identity behind an IP address as well as the fact that it’s harder to enforce rules on a bidding community that is spread out all over the country or world!

 You might be kind of discouraged at this point, you’ve just read how impossible it is to enforce rules & hold people accountable for their improper bidding actions…but the fact is, there are certain small things that auction companies can do to prevent shill bidding from taking place & risking the reputation of their company.
-Although realistically it might not be 100% effective, small steps are still steps towards solutions and stopping fake bidders at auctions!
+Although realistically it might not be 100% effective, small steps are still steps toward solutions and stopping fake bidders at auctions!

 1.